Dr Anna Reeves (she/her/ia)

 About me

-I am a cisgender woman, working in mental health and psychological intervention since 2010.
-My background includes extensive experience in healthcare and community-based services, including child and adolescent behavioural health, Kaupapa Māori mental health and addictions, family violence and sexual harm.
-I have experience supporting individuals, couples and families with relationship difficulties, parenting issues, attachment issues, grief and loss, women’s issues (including prenatal, perinatal, postpartum, infertility, miscarriage and termination of pregnancy), depression, anxiety, trauma and PTSD, substance use disorders, gambling problems, intimate partner violence, sexual abuse and sexual assault.
+I am a cisgender woman with 16 years of experience working in the fields of mental health, addiction, family and sexual violence, and psychological trauma.
+My background includes extensive experience in healthcare and community-based services, including child and adolescent behavioural health, Kaupapa Māori mental health and addictions, domestic violence and sexual harm.
+I have supported individuals, couples and families with relationship difficulties, parenting issues, attachment issues, grief and loss, women’s issues (including prenatal, perinatal, postpartum, infertility, miscarriage and termination of pregnancy), depression, anxiety, trauma and PTSD, substance use disorders, gambling problems, intimate partner violence, sexual abuse and sexual assault.

-I have been operating a successful private practice in Hastings since 2019.
-From 2019-2024, I provided therapy and mental injury assessment to survivors of sexual abuse and assault through ACC’s Integrated Service for Sensitive Claims (ISSC).
+Based in Hastings, I have been in private practice for seven years.
+Previously, I provided therapy and mental injury assessment to survivors of sexual abuse and assault through ACC’s Integrated Service for Sensitive Claims (ISSC).
 I provided EAP counselling through Vitae and Telus Health (NZ).
 I delivered psychological intervention to primary healthcare patients with mild-to-moderate mental illness (by GP referral).
-I supervised professionals practicing counselling, addictions, law, medicine, and social work.
+I also supervised professionals practicing in the fields of counselling, addictions, law, medicine and social work.

 Currently, I am a Supplier (Contract Holder) for ACC Sensitive Claims.
 Through the Sensitive Claims Service, my team and I provide fully funded support, treatment and assessment to survivors of sexual abuse or assault.

-I have therapists working under my contract in Taupō District, Hastings District, Napier City, Kāpiti Coast District, and Wellington City.
-If you have experienced sexual abuse and/or assault and are looking to engage in trauma-informed therapy, please contact me.
-I may be able to match you with a suitable Lead Service Provider in your area.
-(Please note: therapist availability may be limited.)
+I have therapists working across Taupō District, Hastings District, Napier City, Kāpiti Coast District, and Wellington City.
+If you have experienced sexual abuse or assault and are looking to engage in therapy, please get in touch.
+I may be able to refer you to a suitable Lead Service Provider in your area.
+(Please note: availability may be limited, particularly in the Wellington region.)

-I am no longer able to see new clients myself, but I can complete Specialist Cover Assessments where required.
+I’m no longer taking new ACC Sensitive Claims clients myself, but I can complete Specialist Cover Assessments where required.
 A Specialist Cover Assessment in the Sensitive Claims Service is a formal clinical evaluation used to determine whether a person meets the criteria for ACC cover for mental injury resulting from sexual abuse or assault.
 I provide a clinical opinion on whether the mental injury is causally linked to the Schedule 3 event(s), which is essential for confirming cover eligibility.

 My credentials